Head and Neck Cancer: Symptoms, Causes and Management

 • Persistent sore throat

-• Using tobacco: The most common cause of head and neck cancer is tobacco use.
-Tobacco use is connected to approximately 70% to 80% of these cancers.
-Smoking cigarettes, cigars, pipes, chewing tobacco, snuff, or dip are all forms of tobacco usage.
-Secondhand smoke may also raise risk factors.
+• Using tobacco: The most common cause of head and neck cancer is tobacco use, which is linked to about 70% to 80% of these cases.
+Smoking (cigarettes, cigars, pipes) and using smokeless tobacco (chewing tobacco, snuff, dip) all increase the risk.
+Exposure to secondhand smoke may also raise the risk.

 • Drinking too much alcohol: Excessive alcohol consumption can raise the risk.
 If you drink, it is recommended not to have more than two drinks per day for men and individuals with AMAB and one drink per day for women and people with AFAB.